MojtabaMoodi/NCC_HBN_EEG/data_processing/README.md

 3. **Data Loading Errors**: Verify HDF5 file structure and that groups (active/passive) exist
 4. **Transform Errors**: Ensure transforms match your target type
 5. **Worker Sharding Issues**: If using `num_workers > 0`, ensure worker sharding is working correctly
+6. **Slow Data Loading for 1s Segments**: 1s segments have ~955K samples, each stored as a separate HDF5 dataset.
+This creates a large B-tree index that can cause exponential slowdown.
+Solutions:
+   - Use `num_workers=0` to avoid file contention (already optimized in dataset code)
+   - HDF5 cache is automatically increased to 500MB for large datasets
+   - For long-term solution, consider re-preprocessing with batched storage (store multiple samples per dataset)

 ### Debugging Tips